openannotation/annotator/doc/upgrading.rst

            app.annotations.load({uri: window.location.href});
        });

-We first create an Annotator extension module (once known as a plugin) that sets the ``uri`` property on new annotations.
+We first create an Annotator extension module that sets the ``uri`` property property on new annotations.
 Then we create and configure an :class:`~annotator.App` that includes the :func:`annotator.storage.http` module.
 Lastly, we start the application and load the annotations using the same query as in the 1.2 example.